Without further ado:

 Industrialized economies will phase out fossil fuel use over the coming 20 to 30 years, as we slowly enter a new age in which used commodities and used products will be reutilized in completely new ways.
 Products will be used in such a way to make new products that are essential to keep our economy churning along.
 In the energy field, the R&D departments of the large oil companies are heavily involved in the production of biodiesel from algaes, Currently, it has been found that the EROI of these fuels is still not high enough to make it economical to produce these fuels in large quantities for transport.
 In particular, the length of time to produce fuel from such algaes and other plant-based fuels such as biomass makes it unattractive as a potential energy source.
 Recycled materials, plastics in particular, will likely play a much more important role in the future and installations to produce fuel from plastics can be set up in all over the country, and investors potentially tapping into a gold mine.

-For the coming 10 years, from 2020 to 2030, I estimate waste-to-energy will be a good investment for you to achieve great return on your investment, and it is one of the areas in the energy and waste industry I know a lot about.
+For the coming 10 years, from 2020 to 2030, I estimate waste-to-energy will be part of a growing trend to diversify energy supplies.

 I invite you – wholeheartedly – to examine these portentous trends, and we will look at the most opportune investments and investment trends out there – in the energy and waste field.